Santhosh-Shanmugam/Santhosh-Shanmugam/README.md

 ## Hi there! 👋

-I'm Santhosh S -- a passionate Software Developer & Full Stack Developer | Crafting Scalable Web Solutions from Frontend to Backend | MERN Stack Enthusiast
+🔗 Software Developer & Full Stack Developer | Crafting Scalable Web Solutions from Frontend to Backend | MERN Stack Enthusiast

 ## About Me